 - Spray on your plants to keep cats away.

-If you do not want to make your own spray and prefer purchasing one, you can try these commercial sprays: Bitter Apple Spray or Bitter Lemon Spray for cats and dogs.
+If you do not want to make your own spray and prefer purchasing one, there are commercial sprays available such as Bitter Apple Spray or Bitter Lemon Spray for cats and dogs.
+Click on my resource page to see where you can find these repellent sprays.
 These sprays are marketed for dog and cat owners to keep their pets away from things.
-These sprays are non toxic and will not harm your pets or your plants.
+These sprays are non-toxic and will not harm your pets or your plants.
 Before you spend money on these sprays, keep in mind that cats and pets have a mind of their own.
 Some will be deterred by these sprays, while some may find them even more enticing.

 And Finally, Make Your Plants Unattractive To Cats